RESEARCH PROGRAM

 My research is focused in the areas of epistemology and metaethics.
 My work investigates the social sources of epistemic and moral normativity.

-My body of work proposes a novel meta-normative theory of our different kinds of normative reasons, including moral reasons, reasons of self-interested practical rationality, and epistemic reasons.
+My work proposes a novel meta-normative theory of our different kinds of normative reasons, including moral reasons, reasons of self-interested practical rationality, and epistemic reasons.
 The view seeks to provide a unified account of these different kinds of normative reasons, according to which they are all fundamentally instrumental in nature, but are differentiated by their sources in the contingently held aims of different sorts of agents.
 The view is intended to be responsive to the sorts of metaethical considerations that generally draw philosophers to forms of antirealism (where those considerations include especially epistemological concerns about realism and a general commitment to naturalism), while also avoiding some of the least plausible implications of previous antirealist views.

 As part of this approach, I defend an inherently social version of epistemic instrumentalism, the view that epistemic rationality is a special kind of instrumental (means-ends) rationality.
 I also defend a form of moral relativism that draws from the literature on group agency in order to attribute ends, and normative reasons, directly to societies as an ultimate explanation of the source of individuals' moral reasons.
 Additionally, I have ongoing interests in the nature of agency and responsibility and in the epistemology of moral beliefs.